Mexican nobility: Italian nobility

-Members of the Italian nobility were present in Mexico as soon as the 16th century, including a contingency of Genoese bankers that partially funded the Cortés Expedition (the Genoese represented one third of the troops of Cortés).
+Members of the Italian nobility were present in Mexico as early as the 16th century, including a contingency of Genoese bankers that partially funded the Cortés Expedition (the Genoese represented one third of the troops of Cortés).
 Princess Maria Beatrice of Savoy, daughter of the last King of Italy, Umberto II, also settled in Mexico after the fall of the Italian monarchy, having married Argentinian diplomat Luis Reyna-Corvallán in Ciudad Juárez.
 Other members of the Italian nobility include members of the Mapelli-Mozzi, Caravita di Sirignano, and many others.
 At the end of the 19th century, the Marquess of Grimaldi was one of the major landowners of the State of Veracruz.

 Polish nobility

-French-born Mexican author Elena Poniatowska (nicknamed "The Red Princess") is the daughter of Prince Jean-Joseph Poniatowski and Mexican-born María Dolores Amor e Yturbe, herself a cousin of Carlos de Beistegui.
+French-born Mexican author Elena Poniatowska (nicknamed The Red Princess) is the daughter of Prince Jean-Joseph Poniatowski and Mexican-born María Dolores Amor e Yturbe, herself a cousin of Carlos de Beistegui.

 Current status

 At the beginning of the 20th century, the Mexican nobility – both titled and untitled – consisted of approximately 1.5% of Mexico's population, or approximately 200,000 people.
 The Political Constitution of Mexico expressly prohibits the state from recognizing (or granting) any titles of nobility since 1917.
 Mexicans are also prohibited from accepting foreign distinctions without permission from the Congress of the Union.